M4kuWo/library_app_project/FIXME.md

 - [x] Loan routes receive a 404 response _02/10/2024_
     - the issue was the routes had /loans twice (once in the app.py file set as api/loans and twice in the loans_routes.py file set as /loans) and I was calling it once in the URL
+- [ ] Bcrypt causing silent error when performing the login route.
+The route is successfull though and the token provided is valid but there is an error in the background for some reason.
+Probably version discrepancies in dependencies.
+- [ ] Not exactly a bug but the admin validation is currently being done by getting the email from the token and searching for the user in the database to check his profile.
+This would probably be better if everything came directly from the token since it has all necessary info
+- [ ] Storing tokens in cookies with the set_cookie statement doesn't work.
+Set it to store on local storage but storing in cookies might be a better approach